-An organisation, other than NHMRC, that is responsible for developing a External guideline developer (Developer)
+An organisation, other than NHMRC, that is responsible for developing a clinical practice guideline (previously referred to as a third-party developer).

 Final draft guideline The draft clinical practice guideline that is submitted to NHMRC for consideration for approval after addressing issues raised at public consultation stage.
 Developers should be aware that amendments to the final draft guideline may be requested by NHMRC and thus it should be marked to indicate its draft status.
 A final draft guideline should not be circulated for clinical use prior to consideration by NHMRC for approval strength of the evidence on which it is based.
 The NHMRC-preferred system for grading recommendations is GRADE8.